AviatrixSystems/Docs/HowTos/SAML_Integration_Google_IDP.rst

    ``[host]`` is the hostname or IP of your Aviatrix controller.
 For example, ``https://controller.demo.aviatrix.live``

-   ``[SP Name]`` is an arbitrary identifier.
+   ``[Endpoint Name]`` is an arbitrary identifier.
 This same value should be used when configuring SAML in the Aviatrix controller.

    |imageStep4|